iamsushantk/ncbi-explorer/README.md

 # NCBI Explorer

 A simple Vue based application that presents a simple interface to read Pubmed documents.

-Try it online at https://stackpond-ncbi-explorer.herokuapp.com/
+Try it online at https://stackpond-ncbi-explorer.herokuapp.com/ or download apk [by clicking here](./app-debug.apk)

 ## Project setup
 ```